webplatform/docs/html/elements/button/index.md

 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|The '''button''' element (button) represents a  button.|The "button" tag is one of many ways to create buttons on an HTML page_ A web developer can also use the "input" tag in conjunction with type="button" or by styling an "a" tag to achieve the same functionality.
+{{Summary_Section|The '''button''' element represents a clickable button.|The "button" tag is one of many ways to create buttons on an HTML page_ A web developer can also use the "input" tag in conjunction with type="button" or by styling an "a" tag to achieve the same functionality.
 However, those may be harder and their results may not be as clean.
 }}
 {{Markup_Element
 |DOM_interface=dom/HTMLButtonElement
-|Content=If the element is not disabled, then the user agent should allow the user to activate the button.
-Inside a '''button''' element you can put content, like text or images.
+|Content=You can put text or images inside a button element.
+If the element is not disabled, the user can activate the button.

-The '''button''' element can be used as submit button to send [[html/elements/form|'''form''']] data to the server.
-This is the default behavior when the type attribute is not specified.
+By default, the button element is used to submit [[html/elements/form|'''form''']] data.
+Modifying the type attribute can change this behavior.

 ===Attributes (HTML 4)===
 <dl>